 The library also holds another card index arranged in chronological sequence for individual architects.

-A select bibliography of building journals is available in a subject file titled 'Building- Materials', which you can order at the Information desk, or phone 8664 7002.
+A select bibliography of building journals is available in a subject file titled 'Building- Materials', which you can order at the Ask a Librarian desk in the Cowen Gallery, or phone 8664 7002.

 Several of these titles have been fully indexed on cards for the years 1888-1905.
-The card index is housed in the Arts Reading Room on the ground floor at the Library.
+The card index is housed in the Arts Reading Room on Level 2A at the Library.

 This index - forerunner to the database Arch on Informit - covers journal articles from the period 1910 to 1983.